CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                        Note: the lambda virus data set is complete with input data and expected results.
-The agona and listeria data sets have the reference genome and the expected results, but not the input fastq files, because the files are too large to include with the package.  (default: None)
+The agona and listeria data sets have the reference genome and the expected results, but not the input fastq files, because the files are too large to include with the package.

     destDirectory      Destination directory into which the SNP pipeline data files will be copied.
                        The data files are copied into the destination directory if the directory already exists.
 Otherwise the destination directory is created and the data files are copied there.  (default: current directory)

   optional arguments:
-    -h, --help     show this help message and exit
+    -h, --help     show this help message and exit --version      show program's version number and exit

   Example:
-  # create a new directory "testLambdaVirus" and copy the input data there
+  # create a new directory "testLambdaVirus" and copy the Lambda virus input data there
-  $ copy_snppipeline_data.py lambdaVirusInputs testLambdaVirus
+  $ cfsan_snp_pipeline data lambdaVirusInputs testLambdaVirus

 .. _cmd-ref-run-snp-pipeline: